Mar2ck/CrunchyPythonCLI/README.md

 ```
 You will need to install the packages written in the [requirements.](https://github.com/Mar2ck/CrunchyPythonCLI/blob/master/requirements.txt) After you have installed the requirements you can run the base [program.](https://github.com/Mar2ck/CrunchyPythonCLI/blob/master/src/main.py)

-You should open the bot and the game with these commands.
+You should open the program with:

 ```
 python3 main.py